zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## Core Gameplay Loop

+One Player is the Dragon-Mother (DM).
+The other players control Archaelogists.

 The game is played in turns.
 Turns usually go like this.

 1. The Dragon-Mother (DM) presents the location and scenario that the Players' characters (PCs) find themselves in due to their pursuit of their drives, usually gold.